-This subpart contains provisions that are similar to the performance
+This subpart contains provisions that are similar to the performance confirmation provisions of 10 CFR Part 60.

 This section states the objectives of the performance confirmation program and specifies that the program be started during site characterization and continue until permanent closure.